VikParuchuri/marker/README.md

 - Forms are not converted optimally
 - Very complex layouts, with nested tables and forms, may not work

+Note: Passing the `--use_llm` flag will mostly solve all of these issues.

 # Installation

 You'll need python 3.10+ and PyTorch.
 You may need to install the CPU version of torch first if you're not using a Mac or a GPU machine.
 See [here](https://pytorch.org/get-started/locally/) for more details.